SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

                                 - Do I dispose in the OnExiting method

-                                Disposing in XNA properly is a fine art.&nbsp; The best guidance is to dispose or clean up your content in the “UnLoadContent” method, save any state information you require in the OnDeactivated method and then any final clean-up in the OnExiting function.
+                                Disposing in XNA properly is a fine art.
+The best guidance is to dispose or clean up your content in the “UnLoadContent” method, save any state information you require in the OnDeactivated method and then any final clean-up in the OnExiting function.

-                                However in practice only the first two are required on the Phone as the base framework does a very good job of clearing you out when you close.&nbsp; This is different to the XBOX and Windows where you need to be more careful.&nbsp; As always it’s good practice to clean up the room after you leave, especially if you are making a multi-platform game, just on the phone it’s a little less important (Shoot me if anyone thinks this is wrong / lazy 😀 )
+                                However in practice only the first two are required on the Phone as the base framework does a very good job of clearing you out when you close.
+This is different to the XBOX and Windows where you need to be more careful.
+As always it’s good practice to clean up the room after you leave, especially if you are making a multi-platform game, just on the phone it’s a little less important (Shoot me if anyone thinks this is wrong / lazy 😀 )